CCBDA-UPC/Assignments-2025/Lab05.md

 that shall be used in the `-it` parameter, but only a few initial distinctive characters are needed.
 Use CONTROL-D to exit the CLI.

-Please check that `.gitignore` has prevented some files to be copied.
+Please check that `.dockertignore` has prevented some files to be copied into the image of the code container.

 ```bash
 _$ docker ps